lgastako/zen/README.md

     λnon-zero? n. case n 0 false _ true

-Behind the scenes everyting is statically typed.
+Behind the scenes everything is statically typed.

 Defining the entry point to a command line app is done by binding `main` at the module level to an IO action which takes an argument list (of strings) and